 Friends may call at the Burton Westlake Funeral Home, 3801 West 26th Street, on Tuesday from 2 to 4 and 6 to 8 p.m. and are invited to attend a service there on Wednesday at 11 a.m. with Paula Levine, Chaplain of AseraCare Hospice, officiating.
 Burial will be at Laurel Hill Cemetery with full military honors conducted by VFW Billy Simpson Post 470.
 Arrangements are under the direction of the Scott Funeral Home.
 Memorials may be made to the cancer sponsorship run of Larry's granddaughter Kayleigh Hays at https://raceroster.com/events/2020/24250/2020-dicks-sporting-goods-pittsburgh-marathon-weekend/pledge/participant/7725083.

-To plant a tree in memory of Lawrence E. Wetzel, Sr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Lawrence E. Wetzel, Sr., please visit our floral store.